It's a pleasure and a privilege to be here with you this final hour, and then Rush is back, which is certainly good news.

 Government has grown substantially under his administration.

-If you look at the if you go to the GAO website, GAO dot org And look at uh the General Accounting Office's uh charts on mandatory versus discretionary spending, you will find that today uh sixty cents out of every dollar of gross revenue for the United States government is mandatory spending.
+If you go to the GAO website, GAO.org, and look at the General Accounting Office's charts on mandatory versus discretionary spending, you will find that today, 60 cents out of every dollar of gross revenue for the United States government is mandatory spending.

 We have a situation here today where I can't identify a single member of the United States legislature that I would call a conservative.

-All right, Ed, you've made your point.
+All right, Ed, you've made your point well.

-Well, let's let Newt Gingrich respond.
+Let's let Newt Gingrich respond.

 There is no mandatory spending except paying interest on the federal debt, which is required by the Constitution.